sourcegraph/handbook/content/departments/technical-success/support/process/p4-enablement.md

 ## Install

 To connect to the Perforce server, you'll need the Perforce CLI installed locally.
 Install with `brew install --cask perforce`

 ## Configure

 The Perforce CLI expects some environment variables to be set in order to connect to the server.
-You can set them either in the shell using `export`, or add them to your dot file (`.bashrc`, `.zshrc`, or the appropriate one for your shell).
+You can set them either in the shell using `export`, or add them to your dotfile (`.bashrc`, `.zshrc`, or the appropriate one for your shell).

 ### P4PORT